Part 11: Preparation and Submission of Papers for the IEEE Power and Energy Technology Systems Journal

 AC transmission and distribution facilities; Lightning phenomena and insulator performance; Overhead line conductors: thermal and mechanical aspects; Corona, electric, and magnetic fields; Towers, poles, and hardware; Capacitors, shunt and series capacitor banks, and harmonic filter banks; HVDC transmission and distribution; FACTS and power electronic applications to ac transmission; Harmonics and power quality; Transients, switching surges, and electromagnetic noise; Maintenance and operation of overhead lines; Work procedures, safety, tools, and equipment; Superconductivity analysis and devices; Distributed resources

 We encourage you to use LaTeX to produce your paper if it contains many math equations.
-An IEEE Periodicals Department template is available on the web at http://www.ieee.org/publications_standards/publications/authors/author_templates.html.
-Please use bare_jrnl.tex.
+An IEEE Publications Department template is available on the web at https://ieeeauthorcenter.ieee.org/create-your-ieee-article/use-authoring-tools-and-ieee-article-templates/ieee-article-templates/templates-for-transactions/.
+Please use bare_jrnl.tex in the WIN or MAC LaTeX2e Transactions Style File.
 This template will produce a paper that satisfies PES formatting requirements.
-The stylistic differences from the Word template are acceptable.
+The stylistic differences from the Word templates are acceptable.

 Journal papers are limited to eight pages at submission including any references, attributions, biographies, etc. Papers exceeding eight pages will be returned without review.
 If a paper becomes longer than eight pages after review, it will be subject to mandatory page charges.